 During the second working group meeting the structure of the draft joint action plan and the four priority areas of the plan were confirmed.
 The partner countries decided to focus on the topics of water and land management under conditions of climate change, cooperation on and contribution of Central Asia to international environment instruments as well as waste management.
 Subsequent working group and other meetings will start the political process with activities around the four priority areas.
 They will also fine tune the support for moving Central Asia to the forefront in global climate and environment policies.
 Additionally, coordination with international partner organisations was also discussed.

 Background information: The German Federal Foreign Office launched Green Central Asia in January 2020 as part of a preventive and stabilising foreign policy.
-It is a regional initiative on climate and security in Central Asia – spanning Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan, Uzbekistan and Afghanistan.
+It is a regional initiative on climate and security in Central Asia – spanning Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan, Uzbekistan.
 It is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, the Potsdam Institute for Climate Impact Research, Helmholtz Centre Potsdam and German-Kazakh University.

-As defined in the Joint Declaration of 28 January 2020, signed by the five Central Asian countries, Afghanistan and Germany, topics and priorities in the field of climate, environment and security comprise: environmental protection, mitigation of negative impacts of the Aral Sea crisis, water, renewable energy and energy efficiency, glacier protection, biodiversity, afforestation, combating desertification, land management and sustainable agriculture.
+As defined in the Joint Declaration of 28 January 2020, signed by the five Central Asian countries and Germany, topics and priorities in the field of climate, environment and security comprise: environmental protection, mitigation of negative impacts of the Aral Sea crisis, water, renewable energy and energy efficiency, glacier protection, biodiversity, afforestation, combating desertification, land management and sustainable agriculture.

 INVITATION to the second Tashkent Water Security Lectures (TWSL)